dustin/dustin.sallings.org/_posts/2011-09-20-cathing-up.markdown

 let me explore my many travels interactively thanks to [geocouch][geocouch] (my first time using it) and google maps.

-As you can see, my many travels are typically to tahoe and home.
+As you can see, my many travels are typically to Tahoe and home.

 ## code review